home-assistant-ecosystem/python-dingz/README.rst

 - Devices connected to your network

 You need to know the IP address of the devices.
-Please consult your router documentation to get this information.
+Please consult your router documentation to get this information or use the `dingz` CLI tool.

 Installation
 ------------